Variational Inference for Count Response Semiparametric Regression: A Convex Solution: Model Description

 Throughout this article we focus on the following count response Bayesian semiparametric regression model:

 In (\ref{eq:negBinModel}) $\sigma_{\beta}>0$ and $\ssigma>0$ are user-specified hyperparameters.
 Distributional notation used in (\ref{eq:negBinModel}) is defined later in this section.

 Model (\ref{eq:negBinModel}) is a variant of what Zhao \textit{et al.} (2006) label \emph{general design} generalized linear mixed models.
-As explained in their Section 2, this is a very versatile structure and special cases include nested random effects models for grouped (e.g.\ longitudinal) data, crossed random effects models for item response data, generalized additive models, generalized additive mixed models, varying-coefficients models and low-ranking kriging.
+Here, $\bX$ is a design matrix attached to the unpenalized vector of coefficients $\bbeta$ and $\bZ$ is a design matrix attached to the penalized vector of coefficients $\bu$, which is partitioned into $r$ sub-vectors of sizes $K_1,\ldots,K_r$.
+The $\sigma_j$, $1\le j\le r$, control the amount of penalization for the coefficients within the $j$th sub-vector.
+As explained in Section 2 of Zhao \textit{et al.} (2006), the $\bX\bbeta+\bZ\bu$ component of (\ref{eq:negBinModel}) is a very versatile structure and special cases of (\ref{eq:negBinModel}) include nested random effects models for grouped (e.g.\ longitudinal) data, crossed random effects models for item response data, generalized additive models, generalized additive mixed models, varying-coefficients models and low-ranking kriging.
+Specific examples of the $\bX$ and $\bZ$ design matrices, along with $\bu$ vector partitioning, are given in Section \ref{sec:numRes}.

 The distributional notation in (\ref{eq:negBinModel}) is such that $x\sim\mbox{Negative-Binomial}(\mu,\kappa)$ denotes that the random variable $x$ has Negative Binomial distribution with mean $\mu>0$ and shape parameter $\kappa>0$ with probability mass function: